Murder of Shafilea Ahmed: Trial and imprisonment of parents

-On 25 August 2010, almost 7 years after her disappearance and murder, Shafilea's younger sister, Alesha, arranged a robbery that took place at her parents' house, during which she, her brother, sisters, and parents were in the house.
-She was arrested, and in a police interrogation, revealed that her parents had killed Shafilea.
-She told police that after trying to force Shafilea to accept the arranged marriage, her parents were afraid her refusal would bring shame on the family, so their father put a plastic bag in Shafilea's mouth and suffocated her to death.
+On 25 August 2010, almost seven years after Shafilea's disappearance and murder, her younger sister Alesha arranged a robbery that took place at her parents' house when she, her brother, sisters, and parents were home.
+Alesha was arrested and revealed during a police interrogation that her parents had killed Shafilea.
+She told police that after trying to force Shafilea to accept the arranged marriage, her parents were afraid her refusal would bring shame on the family, so their father put a plastic bag in her mouth and suffocated her.

 On 7 September 2011, Cheshire Police announced that Shafilea's parents had been charged with her murder.
-Their trial at Chester Crown Court began in May 2012, and they were both found guilty of murder and sentenced to life imprisonment with a minimum term of 25 years on 3 August 2012.
-Justice Roderick Evans said, "An expectation that she live in a sealed cultural environment separate from the culture of the country in which she lived was unrealistic, destructive and cruel."
-Cheshire Police purposefully did not refer to events as an "honour killing", clarifying they do not legally recognise the term and that what had happened was simply murder.
+Their trial began at Chester Crown Court in May 2012, and they were both found guilty of murder and sentenced to life imprisonment with a minimum term of 25 years on 3 August 2012.
+Justice Roderick Evans said, "An expectation that she live in a sealed cultural environment separate from the culture of the country in which she lived was unrealistic, destructive, and cruel."
+Cheshire Police purposefully did not refer to the events as an "honour killing" because they do not legally recognise the term, clarifying that what had happened was simply murder.

 After the trial, police were said to be looking into the possibility that Shafilea's parents had help when they dumped her body in 2003, and that they were looking into new information revealed during the trial.
 In August 2012, the chief executive of Bradford Council for Mosques encouraged anybody who knew about the case to come forward and said his group would help police.

 Aftermath

-Following the conviction of Shafilea's parents for her murder, Shafilea's close friend Melissa Powner read a statement outside the court:
+Following the conviction of Shafilea's parents, her close friend Melissa Powner read a statement outside the court:

 We have waited for this day for many years.
 We have watched as her killers roamed free, yet today we heard those important words: words that have finally brought our friend the justice that she deserves.
 Shafilea was a caring, high-spirited and brave young lady who, even in her toughest times, always strove to remain positive and hopeful that she, too, would one day be able to live the peaceful and happy life she deserved.
 Shafilea was an extremely intelligent young lady who we have no doubt would have accomplished her personal ambitions of becoming a lawyer, yet this opportunity was unfairly snatched away from her.
 If there is one thing we pray will come from this, it is that her beautiful face and tragic story will inspire others to seek help to make them realise that this kind of vile treatment—no matter what culture or background someone is from—is not acceptable, and there is a way out.

 On 14 July 2015, the first National Day of Memory for Victims of Honour Killings was held.
 Organised by the Leeds-based charity Karma Nirvana, it is held annually on Shafilea's birthday.